 The exposed brickword painted in smoke-grey, the original period floor and exotic references that bring to mind a Moroccan riad act as a backdrop for displaying classic-modern twentieth-century furniture: the timeless armchairs by Gio Ponti, modern Scandinavian furniture, chairs by Le Corbusier and Pierre Jeanneret and tables by Gabriella Crespi.
 Here, the interior blends with the exterior creating a soothing environment.

 In a lush corner of the courtyard, a small stone wash-basin filled with flowers and plants guides visitors to the landscape architect Irene Cuzzaniti’s design studio/ florist: you should definitely walk passed the sophisticated floral arrangements and take a look at her limited-edition pieces.

 And after having looked at all the pieces on display, indulge in a romantic meal in the hopes that this day will never end.
 Where?
 In Sixième of course, in other words the intimate bistrot developed from an idea by the musician Sergio Carnevale, who has a talent for setting the right mood – in fact Sergio's Zog di Ripa bar in Porta Ticinese is well-known too.
 Sixième is a real must, and you are bound to have a wonderful time surrounded by Isamu Noguchi's lanterns, especially designed for this tasteful and stylish space.

-Where: Six Gallery, 7 via Scaldasole, Milan, Italy
+Where: SIX Project, 7 via Scaldasole, Milan, Italy